/governance · Long-form

 Persist findings immediately.

 Every bug, every idea, every learning lands in a backlog file right away.
 Not "later", but now.
-Three sprints later, you'll thank yourself.
+Three initiatives later, you'll thank yourself.